rsx-electrical/basicsKiCAD/Onboarding.md

 Of couse in this tutorial you won't actually get to this step 3, as KiCad only allows for steps 1 and 2.

 ### A Simple Design
 So now let's get onto using KiCad.
 Today you are tasked with creating a PCB that allows for an LED to turn on.
+Fun right!
 ![Onbarding 3D Modeul](images/Onboarding3dModel.png)

+If we look at the photo, you'll the following labels D1, R1, and J1--these are footprint references.
+- D1: LED
+- R1: Resistor
+- J1: Screw terminal.
+(There is also a 1 next to the screw terminal.
+This is a footrprint text used for distinguishing the two terminals)